FinleyFraser/LawsforFS/Stapleton County Economy Injuction Act of 2024.md

 **SECTION 2:** Chapter 8, Section 7 of the Firestone Criminal Code shall be established and titled "§7 - OEA Grant Fraud"

-It shall be a Misdemeanour Class A and recognized as a "Courts Only Offense", it shall state
+It shall be a Felony Class C and recognized as a "Courts Only Offense", it shall state

 "(A) ‘OEA Grant Fraud’ shall be recognized as an unlawful criminal offense within Stapleton County.